Key elements of the plan include:

 Meeting a critical need

 Our Plan for a Healthier North Shore also focuses on expanding services to help meet the overwhelming demand for addiction treatment, a priority shared by Governor Baker and communities across Massachusetts.
 The Center of Excellence in Behavioral Health will integrate addiction treatment with inpatient and outpatient psychiatry, mental health services and further development of community-based programs.

 Improvements on the Salem Campus

-To accommodate the consolidation of medical, surgical and behavioral health services, NSMC will build a new Emergency Department and two additional family-centered inpatient units at NSMC Salem Hospital.
+To accommodate the consolidation of medical, surgical and behavioral health services, NSMC will build a new Emergency Department and an additional family-centered inpatient unit at NSMC Salem Hospital.
 The former Spaulding Hospital North Shore will be renovated to accommodate expanded behavioral health services for children, adolescents, adults and seniors.

 Robust primary, specialty and urgent care to expand in Lynn